 Australia Day Smoking Ceremony

-Smoking ceremonies are an ancient custom among Aboriginal Australians in which native plants are burnt to produce smoke to ward off bad spirits, acknowledge ancestors and pay respect to the land and sea of country.
+Smoking ceremonies are an ancient custom among Aboriginal Australians in which native plants are burnt to produce smoke and acknowledge the ancestors and pay respect to the land, waters and sea of country.
 The smoke is believed to have healing and cleansing properties.
-On Australia Day 2019 the day will begin with a smoking and mourning ceremony led by Senior Aboriginal leaders Major Sumner and Rosemary Wanganeen.

 Elder Park (Tarntanya)